Karak, Pahang: The Disappearance of Brigadier M. D. Erskine

-Erskine, then aged 44, had served as a brigade major during the Dunkirk evacuation in France during the Second World War, and later commanded the first and second Battlions of the Scots Guards.
+Erskine, then aged 44, had served as a brigade major during the Dunkirk evacuation in France during the Second World War, and later commanded the first and second Battalions of the Scots Guards.
 He also served in North Africa and Italy, and received the Distinguished Service Order in May 1943 at the end of the African campaign.

 Authorities then proceeded to search the countryside for a sign of the aircraft, which was believed to have made a forced landing due to stormy conditions and did not find the plane until nearly five years later on August 3, 1954 along with Erskine's service ribbons.

 A foot patrol then came across some scattered wreckage and human bones, along with a few fragments of medal ribbon, determining that the victim was the missing Erskine.